ACCIDENT REPORTING IS ON YOU

 Visit our resource library for downloads, event materials, tips and ideas on how to create a safe boating culture 365 days a year.

-Download the official USCG Boating Safety App and request emergency assistance in real time!
+Download the official USCG Boating Safety App in the App store and request emergency assistance in real-time!

 To truly spread the Boat Live 365 message, please make a concerted effort to discuss and promote all of the “Serious Fun Topics” together, all year long.